Why does handcrafted and artisan jewelry cost so much?!

 Let’s start with the most obvious contributor to price, the supplies you use to create your design.
 I’m going to use the above photo as my example piece for this article (I love examples).
 So, first off I have to have the tools to manipulate the supplies I’m going to use to create the necklace.
 I’ll need a set of mandrels to wrap the wire around to make those circles, wire cutters to cut the shapes, files to file the cut edges and then solder to connect them.
 I’ll need a torch setup as well as a tank of oxygen and acetylene to actually solder.
 I also need the solution that the metal is submersed into after soldering, as well as containers for the solutions and a block/tongs/pick to hold the circle while I solder it.

 Now we want to make the interlocking circles oxidized.
 I need Liver of Sulfer for that and another container.
-Next, the piece takes a ride in a tumbler with steel shot (different sized pellets that constantly strike the metal as the tumbler spins creating a high shine finish) and the solution.
+Next, the piece takes a ride in a tumbler with ceramic shot first, and then steel shot (different sized pellets that constantly strike the metal as the tumbler spins creating a high shine finish) and the solution.
 After I remove the metalwork, it’s time to attach the gemstones (always my favorite part)!
 The gemstones come in long strands like these:

 On one hand, this is awesome, because I can buy more stones for a lower price (aka wholesale).
 However, sometimes it’s hard to determine how a new piece will do, and you can end up getting way more than you need.
 Or, you’re out of stock of a gemstone and you just get ONE ORDER for a necklace using that stone so you must buy a whole strand.